Harris's hawk: Falconry

+Harris's hawks have frequently escaped from captivity in Western Europe, especially Britain; they have occasionally bred in the wild, but have not to date become naturalized.

 In art

-John James Audubon illustrated the Harris's hawk in The Birds of America (published in London, 1827–38) as Plate 392 with the title "Louisiana Hawk -Buteo harrisi".
+John James Audubon illustrated Harris's hawk in The Birds of America (published in London, 1827–38) as Plate 392 with the title "Louisiana Hawk -Buteo harrisi".
 The image was engraved and colored by the Robert Havell, London workshops in 1837.
 The original watercolor by Audubon was purchased by the New York History Society where it remains to this day (January 2009).